 With snow season in full swing, we compiled a guide to some of the best food and drink at five Maine ski areas, both on and off the mountains.

-No pizza or nachos on the menu at this fine dining, yet still ski-mountain casual restaurant, which opened last winter, adding new spark to the location that had previously housed Double Diamond Steakhouse.
+No pizza or nachos on the menu at this fine dining, yet still ski-mountain casual restaurant, which has a rustic, “farmhouse chic” look.
 The creative American menu includes inventive takes on classic dishes with many ingredients locally sourced.
-Last February, the Press Herald’s Nancy Heiser gave 45 North 3 1/2 stars.
-“This is the up-to-date culinary spot on the mountain that many visitors and locals willing to spend a little money have been waiting for.”
-Read the full review HERE.
+“This is the up-to-date culinary spot on the mountain that many visitors and locals willing to spend a little money have been waiting for,” said former Press Herald restaurant critic Nancy Heiser in her 3 1/2-star review in February 2013.
+There’s also a kids’ menu.

 For more than 40 years, “The Bag” has packed ’em in for lunch and apres ski.
 The English-style pub serves its own beers on tap, including the popular Potato Ale.
 On the food side of the menu, regulars rave about the signature “Bag Burger,” named Skiing magazine’s Best Burger in 2008.
 Those in the know say that if you don’t get there by 11:30 for lunch, be prepared to wait for a table.

 At the top of Bucksaw Chair, you can ski in for lunch inside or out, surrounded by mountain views.
-On Saturday evenings only, take the snow cat up the mountain to dine by candlelight on a six-course menu, which could include foie gras, rack of elk and lamb shank for $99 per person.
-Reservations are required for dinner.
+On Saturday evenings only, take the snow cat up the mountain to dine by candlelight on a six-course menu, which could include foie gras, rack of elk and lamb shank for $100 per person.
+Reservations are required for dinner; call 1-800-THE-LOAF.

 Barbecued ribs, pulled pork, brisket and chicken top the menu at this lively roadhouse a mile off the mountain.
 Owned by snowboarder Seth Wescott, The Rack has live entertainment most nights.
 In 2012, the Press Herald’s Nancy Heiser awarded it 3 stars, saying “The Rack has a friendly, fun and big energy appeal that spans the demographics of this ski mountain community.”
 Read the full review HERE.